-|Post:||Professor of Media and Communication (Media and Film)|
+|Post:||Professor of Media and Cultural History (Media and Film)|

 |download vCarddownload vCard to your mobile|

 David is a media historian interested very broadly in the role of sound, images, and communication in human cultures across time.
-He's especially interested in the role of modern 'mass' media - radio, the press, cinema, television, the internet - in shaping popular life and thought in the 19th, 20th and 21st centuries.
+He's especially interested in the role of modern 'mass' media - radio, cinema, television, the internet - in shaping popular life and thought in the 19th, 20th and 21st centuries.

-He studied history at St Andrews and Oxford universities before joining the BBC in 1987 as a journalist and producer.
+David studied history at St Andrews and Oxford universities before joining the BBC in 1987 as a journalist and producer.
 At the BBC he worked on The World Tonight and Analysis on Radio 4.
 From 1993 to 2012, he taught at the University of Westminster in London.

 David was elected a Fellow of the Royal Historical Society in 2010.
 He's also been a Visiting Research Fellow at Wolfson College and the Centre for Research in Arts, Social Sciences and Humanities (CRASSH) at the University of Cambridge, Marjorie G. Wynne Visiting Research Fellow in British Literature at the Beinecke Library, Yale University (2010), and Helm Fellow at the Lilly Library, Indiana University-Bloomington, USA (2010).
 In 2011 he was awarded the James W. Carey Award for Outstanding Journalism by the Media Ecology Association of North America, for his five-part BBC Radio 3 series, Rewiring the Mind.